 Submitted questions and answers are subject to review and editing, and may or may not be selected for posting, at the sole discretion of Toptal, LLC.

 Connie Kwan is a storyteller and fractional chief product officer from Silicon Valley who works with B2B SaaS companies.
-Her 17 years of product leadership experience spans AI, crypto and blockchain, digital health, energy, hard tech, and software (Atlassian, MSFT, CY, SPWR).
+Her 17 years of product leadership experience spans AI, crypto and blockchain, digital health, energy, hard tech, and software (Atlassian, MSFT, CY, and SPWR).
 Connie's held CPO roles in multiple companies and she advises CEOs on becoming product-led.
 Think of her as your fractional CPO and sounding board for areas of design, marketing, product, and engineering.Show More

 Greg is a seasoned product strategy consultant and trainer with nearly 20 years of experience shipping digital enterprise products at IBM, Microsoft, and SAP.
 He is also a global expert on delivering complex products and solutions at an enterprise scale.Show More